rocket-pool/RPIPs/RPIPs/RPIP-80.md

 ### Limiting Minipool Penalty Frequency

-A validator that was requested to exit  in the last `no_exit_cooldown` days cannot be requested to exit again.
+A validator that was requested to exit  in the last `did_not_exit_cooldown` days cannot be requested to exit again.
 This is relevant for the case of minipools that can't be exited and limits the frequency with which penalties can be applied, giving the node operator an opportunity to upgrade instead of quickly ramping up the penalty.

 ### Penalty Sizing

 The specification uses an absolute penalty value, meaning that 16 ETH and 8 ETH minipools receive the same penalty per failed exit.
 Arguments could be made for scaling either way.
-If we wanted to ensure that both cases experience the same loss of APR, the penalty for 16 ETH should be scaled up.
+From the NO's point of view, the flat penalty is more damaging to their APR for the 8 ETH minipool than the 16 ETH minipool.
 From the protocol's point of view, the 8 ETH minipool failing to exit 24 ETH of user capital is more damaging than the 16 ETH case and arguably should be penalized more.
+Therefore, the proposal uses an absolute penalty as the compromise between the two views.

 ## Security Considerations [TODO]